Detail Itinerary

 DAY 9: TREK from.
 Shodu to Domshisa

-The path follows the Thimphu Chu (river) and through forests with rhododendrons and waterfalls, before climbing to the ruins of Barshong Dzong.
-We used to camp near a stone shelter just below the ruined fortress, but now a school has been built here so we continue to follow the Thimphu Chu downhill for a couple of hours through dense rhododendron forest before emerging into pastureland at Domshisa where we can camp.
-(Altitude 3400 m, 18 km, 7 to 8 hours)
+The path follows the Thimphu Chu (river) and through forests with rhododendrons and waterfalls before climbing to the ruins of Barshong Dzong.
+We used to camp near a stone shelter just below the ruined fortress, but now a school has been built here, so we continue to follow the Thimphu Chu downhill for a couple of hours.

 Overnight in camp.

-DAY 10: TREK from Domshisa to Dodena and by car to Thimphu.
+DAY 10: TREK from Domshisa to Dodena and go by car to Thimphu.

 Overnight in Thimphu.